carlospolop/aws_iam_review/README.md

 ## Parameters

-- If you only want the output of 1 or 2 of the methods, you can use the `--only-yaml` or `--only-openai` flags together.
+- You can use the `--only-yaml` flag to only check the permissions inside the YAML file withuot using HackTricksAI.
 - By default, to increase speed, the **permissions included in the readOnly** managed policy are removed before asking the AI (you can disable this behaviour with `--all-actions`).
 - By default the tool will filter out permissions assigned to specific resources (so not to `*`).
 You can re-enable this by using the `--all-resources` flag.